Ronald Adam (British Army officer): First World War

 Four days after Britain's declaration of war on Germany on 5 August 1914, N Troop was alerted to prepare to move to join the British Expeditionary Force in France.
-It sailed from Bombay on 9 September, via the Suez Canal and Marseilles, and reached the front on 5 November.
+It sailed from Bombay on 9 September, via the Suez Canal and Marseille, and reached the front on 5 November.
 He was promoted to captain on 30 October 1914, and married Dorothy, who was serving with a Voluntary Aid Detachment, on 7 January 1915.
 Adam became second-in-command of the 41st Battery, 42nd Brigade, Royal Field Artillery in March 1915, adjutant of the 3rd Brigade, Royal Field Artillery in July, and commander of the 58th Battery, 35th Brigade, Royal Field Artillery in October.
 He was evacuated to England suffering with trench fever in September 1916.
 While convalescing, he was promoted to major on 14 November 1916.